sportsbet/react-native-static-build/README.md

 # React Native Static Build

-This repo provides the current (0.45) version of React Native statically compiled using the provided `build.sh` script.
+This repo provides a version (=0.48.4) of React Native statically compiled using the provided `build.sh` script.
 There are a number of advantages to doing this: